 Many major US highways pass through Ohio.
 East-west routes include the Ohio Turnpike (I-80/I-90), I-76 connecting to Pennsylvania, I-70 connecting Columbus and Dayton and the Appalachian Highway—State Route 32—connecting to West Virginia.
 North-south routes include I-75 connecting to Michigan and Kentucky through Toledo, Dayton and Cincinnati, I-71 to Kentucky through Cleveland, Columbus and Cincinnati and I-77 from Cleveland through Akron, Canton and Marietta through West Virginia.
 I-75 through Cincinnati to Columbus is one of the most heavily traveled interstate routes in the nation.
 The state’s Ohio website provides up-to-date information about hazardous conditions and route changes.

-FRC Ohio Freight Trucking Service Points
+Freight Rate Central Ohio Freight Trucking Service Points

 Our LTL Freight Carriers and FTL Trucking Partners In Ohio include: